yanglyuxun/book_genre/README.md

 # Book Genre Classification

-Details are in the folders.
+*For further details, please see the README in each folder.*

 ## Normal_Part folder

-Including the crawler, traditional ML models, and the front end by Dash. *Codes are not well-organized.*
+Including codes of the crawler, the traditional ML models, and the final front end.

-### Result summary
+### Brief summary

-Accuracy of Maximum Entropy by using Excerpt and Summary:
+Accuracy of Maximum Entropy by using Excerpt and/or Summary:

 - Fiction/Nonfiction: 0.90025
-- Multi-tags:
+- Multi-tag classification:

 | Error Tolerance (among 24 tags)        | Accuracy      |
 | -------------------------------------- |:-------------:|